nashville-software-school/client-side-mastery/book-5-the-apprentice/chapters/COMPONENT_STATE_PROPS.md

 State is at the core of React.
 It drives everything.
 Including the HTML representation of that state via JSX.
 If you want to change the DOM that is being displayed to your customer, you **change the state of the component**.

-Always remember that by using the `this.setState()` method in a React component, that it, in turn, invokes the `render()` method.
-Therefore, changing state modifies your DOM.
+So, how do you change the state of a component?
+Your learning team will explain in detail, but for now just know you _must_ use the `this.setState()` method, and that method, in turn, invokes the `render()` method.
+Therefore, changing state this way, and only this way, modifies your DOM.

 * If you remove an item from a collection in state, then that element will not be rendered.
 * If you add an item to a collection in state, then it will be rendered.